 If you want to cross an international border in your rental car, you must give your rental agent advanced warning.
 This will allow them to prepare the necessary documents and organise the insurance.

 It’s a good idea to familiarise yourself with the Green Card Insurance scheme before you start planning.
-Note that there will likely be an extra charge incurred for crossing borders, and there are some international borders you can’t cross in a rental car.
+Note that there will likely be an extra cost for a border crossing (with Local Rent, it’s around 30 Euro).
+There are some international borders you can’t cross in a rental car.
+This article provides a good overview.

 Add a bit of extra time to each leg